 Tenet 1.
-We believe professional management is essential to efficient and democratic local government by elected officials.
+We believe professional management is essential to effective, efficient, equitable, and democratic local government.

 Tenet 2.
 Affirm the dignity and worth of local government services and maintain a deep sense of social responsibility as a trusted public servant.